debackerl/pgasus/README.md

 * Total connection count
 * Excessive reads and writes durations on TCP sockets
 * Excessive execution time of SQL requests

+### Installation

+pgasus is a go program.
+You will need the go compiler to build the project.

+On debian, one clean way to install go is to use [godeb](https://github.com/niemeyer/godeb).

+go will want its own directory to download source code, build, and install binaries.
+One nonintrusive way is the following, if you are using bash:

+``
+mkdir ~/gocode
+echo "export GOPATH=~/gocode" >> ~/.bash_profile
+``

+It may also be wise to update your $PATH to include *~/gocode/bin/*.

+You are now ready to download pgasus:

+``go get github.com/debackerl/pgasus``

+and install it:

+``go install github.com/debackerl/pgasus``

+You can now type *pgasus* to start the program.

+### Configuration

+The program must be started with the path to its configuration path like this:

+``pgasus --config pgasus.conf``

+Please have a look at the sample pgasus.conf file which is written in [TOML](https://github.com/toml-lang/toml) format.